 Step 2: Upload the New Version

 After deleting the old version of the target theme, upload the newer package from your computer.
 The system will unpack and install the package.
 Now you can activate the latest theme on your site.

 Warning: Updating or upgrading a theme will reset the customizations you’ve made in the previous version.
 You need to use a child theme to retain those customizations.
 Advanced themes often come with some dependency plugins.
 Install and update those dependencies separately (if necessary).
-Hopefully I’ll discuss about child themes and manual plugin updates in upcoming posts.
+Hopefully, I’ll discuss child themes and manual plugin updates in upcoming posts.
 Hope you will be with us.
 Thanks.